Fishing

 considerable distances inland before consumption.

-During the mediæval period sea fishing expanded in
+During the mediæval period sea

-degradation of inland habitats.
-Also, the Catholic doctrine of meat-free days
+through overworking and degradation of inland habitats.
+Also, the Catholic

-was clearly an important inducement to sea extraction.
-And, although probably
+doctrine of meat-free days was clearly an important inducement to sea

-due to ecological reasons as well as over fishing, there were massive
+extraction.
+And, although probably due to ecological reasons as well as over

-fluctuations in fish stocks of all
+fishing, there were massive fluctuations in fish stocks of all varieties in the North

-varieties in the North Sea.
-From the fifteenth to eighteenth centuries, the
+Sea.
+From the fifteenth to eighteenth centuries, the Dutch were the masters of

-Dutch were the masters of the deep-sea herring trade, with their busses:
+the deep-sea herring trade, with their busses: especially in Scottish East

-especially in Scottish East Coast waters.
-This not only caused the usual
+Coast waters.
+This not only caused the usual political, diplomatic and military

-political, diplomatic and military clashes, but also gave rise various Royal
+clashes, but also gave rise various Royal schemes to increase the Scottish

-schemes to increase the Scottish fisheries.
-Incidentally, the demise of the
+fisheries.
+Incidentally, the demise of the Dutch superiority in this industry

-Dutch superiority in this industry can be seen in the same terms as in Arctic
+can be seen in the same terms as in Arctic whaling: as mentioned in an article

-whaling: as mentioned in an article of mine in the eleventh edition of The Family and Local History Handbook.
+of mine in the eleventh edition of The

-With similar environmental problems in
+With similar environmental

-Newfoundland, by then they were cargo of merchantmen as part of their
+of Newfoundland, by then they were cargo of merchantmen as part of their

 mercantile ‘triangular trade’.

-Taking an older technique used inshore,
+Taking an older technique used

-relatively deep sea had also begun in the eighteenth century.
-In this a net was
+trawling in relatively deep sea had also begun in the eighteenth century.
+In

-towed, the mouth being secured open with a heavy wooden beam.
-Two different
+this a net was towed, the mouth being secured open with a heavy wooden beam.

-had been luxuries.
+were so perishable, had been luxuries.

-As well as coastal towns London also
+As well as coastal towns London

-Harwich and Barking.
+from Harwich and Barking.
 Even with high overland transport costs, the Devonian

 fishermen had also managed to service the London market, certainly by the